 Incomplete applications will not be processed.
-If your application is approved, the OCSPCA will mail you a voucher and once you receive it, you can call the animal hospital listed on the voucher to schedule the procedure.
+If your application is approved, the OCSPCA will mail you a voucher(s) and once you receive it, you can call the animal hospital listed on the voucher to schedule the procedure.
 Please allow 10-14 days for the processing of your application/voucher.

-Financial Assistance Pledges for Critical Care
+Financial Assistance for Critical Veterinary Care